Minnesota DHS launches new Medicaid program to combat homelessness

 “The fact that these benefits are part of the overall Medicaid package is really groundbreaking,” said Susan Haigh, former president of Twin Cities Habitat for Humanity and who helped spearhead a state emergency fund for the homeless.
 “It helps stabilize the funding stream and will enable providers to broaden and sustain their array of services.”

+“Building trust is very, very important and takes time,” Vang said, after visiting with people living at the camp.
+“People who don’t want services often have lost trust in the system.”

+Yet this initiative has never had a sustainable funding source and has been operating at a loss for years, Wiedemann-West said.
+With the new Medicaid benefit, the nonprofit is hoping that funding for such services will become more consistent, enabling the nonprofit to step up its efforts.
+“The reality is, nothing good can happen if you’re not in a safe environment that supports recovery and healing,” she said.
+“And being homeless doesn’t support any of that.”

-The Department of Human Services estimates the annual cost of the new benefit will be about $2.6 million.
+The Department of Human Services estimates the annual cost of the new housing stabilization benefit will be about $2.6 million.